 - Open material that should be rendered in special weapon FOV mode.

-- Go to detail panel on left hand side ( Default Viewport on 4.23 )
+- Go to detail panel on the left-hand side ( Default Viewport on 4.23 )

 Check ” Materials > Use Material attributes [ Bool Value ] “ to true.

-- Create a new node ” MakeMaterialAttributes “ and plug everthing same as how your materials work.
+- Create a new node ” MakeMaterialAttributes “ and plug everything the same as how your materials work.